Note: Only admins can see the compliance tab.

 - Description - Compliance rule description (explain the rule reason in - recommended).

-- Tag - the relevant Server tag to specify the affected endpoints.
+- Smart Group - The relevant Server Smart Group to specify the affected endpoints.

 - Patch Filters - List of patches filters (clickable) representing the patches to exclude from the endpoints.